sunitharamu-1983/GENAI-Learning-Journey/07_Articles/GPT-1.md

 ## The Surprise — Zero-Shot Behaviour

 The most unexpected finding.
-Even WITHOUT fine-tuning — GPT-1 could perform some tasks reasonably well just from pre-training.
+Even WITHOUT fine-tuning, GPT-1 could perform some tasks reasonably well just from pre-training.

 For sentiment — they added the word "very" and asked "positive or negative?"
 It worked.
 Nobody fully realized the significance at the time, but this was the first glimpse of GPT-3 and ChatGPT.